The head of an HTML document is the part that is not displayed in the web browser when the page is loaded. It contains information such as the page

 - By following the information given above, add

-If done correctly, when you save your HTML and refresh your browser you'll see that things have changed:
+If done correctly, when you save your HTML and refresh your browser you should be able to see that things have changed:

 Note: If you get stuck in this exercise and can't get the CSS/JS to apply, try checking out our css-and-js.html example page.

 Finally, it's worth mentioning that you can (and really should) set the language of your page.
-This can be done by adding the lang attribute to the opening HTML tag (as seen in the meta-example.html.)
+This can be done by adding the lang attribute to the opening HTML tag (as seen in the meta-example.html and shown below.)

-You can also set sub sections of your document to be recognised as different languages.
-For example, we could set our Japanese language section to be recognised as Japanese, like so:
+You can also set subsections of your document to be recognized as different languages.
+For example, we could set our Japanese language section to be recognized as Japanese, like so: